Drombler/drombler-commons/README.md

 See the [documentation](https://www.drombler.org/drombler-commons) for the Javadoc and information about the provided Maven modules (available from Maven Central).

+## Samples
+There are a couple of samples for JavaFX based controls and utility classes: [drombler-commons-fx/drombler-commons-fx-samples](drombler-commons-fx/drombler-commons-fx-samples)
 ## Build the project from sources
 ```bash
 mvn clean install